Novo Nordisk wins EU panel's backing for key diabetes drug

 Analysts on average expect annual sales of Ozempic to reach $3.17 billion by 2023, with sales of Trulicity, which was approved in the United States in late 2014, reaching $3.71 billion over the same period, according to Thomson Reuters data.

-Ozempic is set to become Novo’s biggest drug, according to analysts, who predict it will account for around 20 percent of sales in 2025.
+Ozempic is set to become Novo’s biggest drug, according to analysts, who predicts it will account for around 20 percent of sales in 2025.
+(Reporting by Stine Jacobsen; Editing by Adrian Croft)